 We went on a late afternoon hike that took us several miles down to the base of a waterfall, dried up due to the lack of rainfall.
 But a dry creek bed offers its own sort of beauty and we had fun jumping our way through the stones.
 All in all, there was much less talking on this hike because we were too winded from the brutal incline.
 We did, however, manage to fit in an important discussion about potential plotlines for Star Wars Episodes VIII and IX.

-As the fire died out and we laid our aching bodies down to sleep, my prayer was that the Spirit would shape his heart into one that rests easy in God yet delights in living to His glory.
+The fire died out.
+We laid our aching bodies down to sleep.
+I prayed that the Spirit would shape his heart into one that rests easy in God yet delights in living to His glory.
 I’m still praying that for myself as well.

 Though we were isolated in the woods, our time together actually ended up being a powerful display of biblical community.
 Friends from our church had their fingerprints all over the trip.
-They talked it up with my son ahead of time to fuel his excitement, loaned us camping supplies to help me keep expenses down, and gave expert advice about how not to get mauled by bears.
+They talked it up with my son ahead of time to fuel his excitement.
+They loaned us camping supplies to help me keep expenses down.
+And they gave expert advice about how not to get mauled by bears.
 More importantly, they prayed for us.

-It is a powerful thing for an eleven-year-old boy to know that grown men and women care for him and are praying specifically for him.
-My wife and I love him with everything we have, and one of the best ways we show that is by surrounding him with church members who love him dearly as well.
+It is a powerful thing for an eleven-year-old boy to know that grown men and women care for him.
+He knows they are praying specifically for him.
+My wife and I love him with everything we have.
+One of the best ways we show that is by surrounding him with church members who love him dearly as well.

-I’m not really sure what my expectations were going into the weekend, but whatever they were we exceeded them on multiple levels.
+I’m not really sure what my expectations were going into the weekend.
+But we exceeded them on multiple levels.
 For one, it was just plain fun.
 That shouldn’t be overlooked when planning a heavy trip like this.
 But, in addition to temporal fun, it was a time of spiritual formation that I am praying will be of enduring value to my son.
 One of the reasons he received our talks so well is that it wasn’t his first time hearing them.
 I didn’t sneak attack him with a “birds and bees” talk from out of nowhere.
-It was a weekend of intense discussion, but it was a natural continuation of the longstanding talks about life and the gospel that we’ve been having since he was little.
+It was a weekend of intense discussion.
+But it was a natural continuation of the longstanding talks about life and the gospel that we’ve been having since he was little.
 I think this made it easier for him to track with everything.

-It was an incredible weekend and I am filled with gratitude to God for the time we had together.
-My wife and I are under no delusions that a single camping trip will transform our son into a godly man, but it was a fun and memorable step—a milestone on the road to biblical manhood.
-It was a milestone rooted in the study of God’s Word, shared within the loving relationship of a family, and cultivated by our local church.
+It was an incredible weekend.
+I am grateful to God for the time we spent together.
+My wife and I are under no delusions that a single camping trip will transform our son into a godly man.
+But it was a fun and memorable step.
+It was a milestone on the road to biblical manhood.
+It was a milestone rooted in the study of God’s Word.
+We shared it within the loving relationship of a family.
+Our local church cultivated it.
 I pray to God that these graces will remain beautiful in my son’s eyes as he walks the old roads of faith, knowing that he does not walk them alone.